sirkhancision/dotfiles/README.md

 ![desktop + dunst + terminal](screenshots/2023-05-24_21-23-00.png)

 A set of configuration files for my personal system (Void Linux).
-Refer to **dotman** to automate a lot of this process.
-There's also **void_install.sh**, to automate stuff after installing Void Linux.
+See **dotman** to automate much of this process.
+There's also **void_configure.sh**, to automate things after installing Void Linux.

 ---